Sgt. Frog: Anime

 ADV Films had originally added a brief teaser page to their website, announcing their licensing of the anime.
 The site turned to static before playing a short clip of Keroro dancing to "Afro Gunso," then leaving the message "hacked by the frog."
 This was followed by a press release from ADV on November 20, 2006, stating that they had licensed all Sgt.
 Frog properties (except the manga, which was already licensed by Tokyopop) for the US.
 It was once confirmed that the anime dub would be released on DVD in the United States in February 2007.
 However, ADV Films had never confirmed a release date.
-ADV announced at Comic-Con International 2007 that the US release date had been delayed because of TV negotiations but would not comment on which networks they were talking to.
+ADV announced at the 2007 San Diego Comic-Con that the US release date had been delayed because of TV negotiations but would not comment on which networks they were talking to.
 In a DVD included with the December issue of Newtype USA was an English-language trailer for Sgt.
 Frog released by ADV, with voices for Keroro (said to be voiced by Vic Mignogna), Natsumi, Fuyuki, Aki, and the narrator.
 ADV was 90% done on getting a deal with the show, though they created a separate team to work specifically on it that included people from Summit Entertainment (the company that worked with 4Kids Entertainment during the time they had Pokémon).
 They had dubbed three episodes, but they were dubbed three times because ADV created three different pilot-packages for television to see which one worked the best.
 They made an otaku/fan pilot, a mass-market pilot, and a kids' pilot.
 They received positive responses from three different networks.
 Cartoon Network liked the mass-market pilot, while Nickelodeon liked the kids' pilot.
 Nickelodeon told them that they would air the show if ADV got the merchandising rights.
 However, as of July 4, 2008, the English license for the first 51 episodes of the Sgt.
 Frog anime was transferred to Funimation Entertainment through a deal with Sojitz.

 Funimation released a dubbed version of episode 12B as a test on YouTube to be reviewed by the viewers.
 Many instances of regional name changes were observed; Natsumi is renamed Natalie, and Giroro's cat was renamed "Mr. Furbottom," (despite being female).
-Additionally, the word Pekopon was changed to Planet Wuss, Pekoponians were referred to as Wussians (Both were done because the terms "Pekopon", and "Pekoponjin" are both derogatory words the Japanese historically used to describe China and its peoples during the Sino-Japanese Wars, and has since been censored from TV programs by the mass communications authority in Japan.), Keron was changed to Frogulon and Keronians were called Frogulonians respectively.
+Additionally, the word Pekopon was changed to Planet Wuss, Pekoponians were referred to as Wussians, Keron was changed to Frogulon and Keronians were called Frogulonians respectively.
 The extra-terrestrial frogs' names remained the same as the Japanese version, though shortened by one syllable (e.g. Keroro changed to Kero, Tamama to Tama).
 The test episode had mixed reviews by fans involving the voice acting, jokes, and name changes.